DIVAKAR-REDDY-VARUGU/MernExerciseTracker/README.md

 # MernExerciseTracker
-track the usese exercises
+track the uses exercises
 This Web-App is similar to Todo List
-My main idea is to connect Frontend and Backend (React js , Express js) For storage i used Mongo db atlas
+My main idea is to connect the Frontend and Backend (React js , Express js) For storage I used Mongo DB atlas

 You can add Users by clicking Add users